Gutismall/Exam_Project/README.md

 ## Status

 **Work in Progress**: This project is actively being developed.
 New features and improvements are being added regularly.
+Currently, the use of PostgreSQL to store data is being integrated.